xavierolivares/reactnativetest2/README.md

 A browser window should appear.
 Scan the QR code with your camera to open Expo on your mobile phone.

-Don't forget to npm install!
+Don't forget to npm install & install the [Expo-CLI](https://facebook.github.io/react-native/docs/getting-started)!